 We also pointed out that there are three possible paths for revenue growth depending on market drivers and marketing.

-Drivers that can influence both usage and revenue include continued support and promotion through broadcast media - especially radio - which brings large numbers of potential podcast listeners in their weekly audiences.
+Drivers that can influence both usage and revenue include word-of-mouth from family and friends, promotion in other podcasts and continued support and promotion through broadcast media - especially radio - which brings large numbers of potential podcast listeners in their weekly audiences.

 And more frequently highly popular podcasts like "Serial", "This American Life" and the "TED Radio Hour" are drawing in new listeners weekly as awareness of these shows becomes mainstream.

 Interestingly, while marketing spend has seen growth of 20+% over the last five years, listeners have grown by around 8% and listens have grown by 11%.

 Marketers are gaining more confidence in the platform.